MolSSI-Education/workshop-template/README.md

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)

-This is a MolSSI-ified software carpentry template to be used for development of all MolSSI education lessons.
+This is a MolSSI-ified software carpentry template to be used for development of MolSSI education workshops which can be considered as aggregations of tutorials targeting a specific topic.

 To start a new lesson, follow these [instructions] from Software Carpentry (replacing the repo URL with this one).